satdaya/Demand-Forecasting-in-SQL-Server-and-AWS-Forecast/AWS Forecast.md

         ]
       }

-The next step involves training a predictor.
-Example of a predictor name: 'pred_drr_ab_7_10_v2'.
+**4. Train a Predictor** - Example of a predictor name: 'pred_drr_ab_7_10_v2'.

-You can set your forecast horizon here.
+Set your forecast horizon here.
 Keep in mind that the your forecast is maxed out at 1/3 of your historical dataset.

 It is here where you choose your algorithm.
 I settled on Prophet.
 ARIMA and NPTS were giving me static flat forecasts with minimal seasonality.
-DEEP AR+ was generating a progressive decay curve (possibly as a result of a large).
+DEEP AR+ was generating a progressive decay curve (possibly as a result of the outlier April).
 Prophet most accurately caught the seasonal curves.

 You also set the forecast dimension.
 For my project, it is the Key Customer 3 level.

+Backtest window: 1 (default)

+Backtest window offset: 10 (default)

+**4. Forecast Generation** Example of a predictor name: 'frcst_drr_ab_7_10_v2'

+Choose the predictor (trained in the previous step).

+Choose the Quantiles you want to forecast.
+Quantiles determine the % of time the forecast is predicted to exceed the true value.
+For example - a quantile forecast of .50 predicts that the forecast will exceed the true value 50% of the time.
+AWS will default .10, .50, .90.
+These 3 forecasts cover 80% of the confidence interval.